mohamed-ezz/saratan/deploy/Readme.md

 Note for first-time-usage: Make sure that '~/.ssh/known_hosts' exists on the HOST machine.
 Otherwise you might get a runtime error.

+##Add User to Docker Group
+You need to add your current user to docker group as follow :
+`sudo usermod -aG docker <user>` then logout & login again into the system or restart the system. test by:
+`docker run hello-world`

 ##Docker Containers Usage
 To easily use the docker containers on the machine they're deployed on, you can add the following aliases in your ~/.bashrc for convenience :